A trip to Italy has something for everyone: artistic masterpieces, ancient history, amazing food, fabulous landscapes and local folklore.

 Where to stay in Rome

-Palazzo Medusa is regularly selected by its guests as one of the best in the whole city.
-Comfortable accommodation includes large TV, an en-suite bathroom and hairdryer.
+Palazzo Medusa: Palazzo Medusa is regularly selected by its guests as one of the best in the whole city.
+Comfortable accommodation includes a large TV, an en-suite bathroom, and a hairdryer.
 You can even rent a bike if you wish.
 Palazzo Medusa has gained a reputation for its fine cuisine; enjoy it!
 Click here for more information and to check the latest prices.

-This hotel is a popular place for visitors to Rome.
-Located less than 200 meters from Piazza Navona, its situation is ideal for visitors wanting to walk or cycle around.
+Navona Colors Hotel: Located less than 200 meters from Piazza Navona, its situation is ideal for visitors wanting to walk or cycle around.
 The food is good and the bedrooms are comfortable in this beautiful Baroque building.
 Click here for more information and to check the latest prices.

 You can also check a local’s guide on where to stay in Rome.